Shankar-Raj/Bus-timings-/README.md

    The project functions entirely through a console-based interface, making it simple and easy to use without requiring a map.

 2. **Easy Bus Details Management**
    When adding new bus information, users don't need to manually enter the exact timing for each stop.
-The application automatically generates a timetable based on bus stops and timings.
+The application automatically generates a timetable based on bus stops and timings.just do Stops : A,B,C and Timings: 1,2,3,4,5,6,7,8,9.
 For example:
    ```
    Stops: A  B  C
    Timings: